 The Kindle edition of Birding: A Flock of Irreverent Essays uses an electronic-ink technology incompatible with colour photographs.
 The printed versions of the publications, however, are richly illustrated.
-All the photographs on this website, plus many more – 157 in all – now illustrate the text in the latest printed edition.
-It is hoped that they will appear in an electronic version for tablets in the future.
+All the photographs on this website, plus many more – 178 in all – now illustrate the text in the latest printed edition.

 The photograph in the header shows three Guira Cuckoos trying to intimidate a Burrowing Owl.
 The story is given in the essay “Avian Inter-species Rivalry.”

 The essay Wildlife Photography 2: Getting Close and Personal gives tips on how to get within effective photographic range – such as three feet from this young Red-tailed Hawk.

 The essay Expecting the Magic Moment describes the occasion of this Slaty-backed Rail creeping out from behind a tree, and standing in glorious sunlight.

 The essay You’ve Been Asked to Give a Talk on Birds … argues that you can’t go wrong as long as you stick to owls.

 The Raptor Dilemma discusses the issue of raptors, such as this Gyrfalcon, visiting your feeder.